PatrickJS/PatrickJS-starter/README.md

 # Configuration
 Configuration files live in `config/` we are currently using webpack, karma, and protractor for different stages of your application

+# AoT  Don'ts
+The following are some things that will make AoT compile fail.

+- Don’t use require statements for your templates or styles, use styleUrls and templateUrls, the angular2-template-loader plugin will change it to require at build time.
+- Don’t use default exports.
+- Don’t use form.controls.controlName, use form.get(‘controlName’)
+- Don’t use control.errors?.someError, use control.hasError(‘someError’)
+- Don’t use functions in your providers, routes or declarations, export a function and then reference that function name
+- Inputs, Outputs, View or Content Child(ren), Hostbindings, and any field you use from the template or annotate for Angular should be public

 # Contributing
 You can include more examples as components but they must introduce a new concept such as `Home` component (separate folders), and Todo (services).
 I'll accept pretty much everything so feel free to open a Pull-Request